davidar/peruse/test/mozilla-1.md

+---
-# Firefox — Customize and make it your own — The most flexible browser on the Web — Mozilla
+title: Firefox — Customize and make it your own — The most flexible browser on the Web — Mozilla
+lang: en
+---

 It’s easier than ever to personalize Firefox and make it work the way you do.
 No other browser gives you so much choice and flexibility.